 VMware Lifecycle Product Matrix – This list defines the lifecycle for VMware products and versions.
 This is the entire lifecycle – from birth (General Availability) to death (End of General support or End of Technical Guidance – depending on your particular needs).
 Refer to the Lifecycle Policies to get a better understanding of the various phases in the life of a VMware product.

 Match Build Number to a Product Version – Unsure what version of a VMware product you are running?
 This KB article will help correlate the build number (5050593) you see for a particular product (vSphere, NSX, Horizon, etc) to a version (vSphere ESXi Update 3).
 It will even list the date that version was released.

 VMware Security Advisories – This page is where security advisories are announced for any VMware product.
 You you sign up for e-mail alerts when a new advisory is announced.

 Security guides for VMware Products – The base page for security guides for all VMware products.
 VMware is working towards a more “Secure by Default” stance.
 You will notice the guides changing names from Hardening Guides to Security Configuration Guides (ala vSphere 6.5).

-Ever wonder what a port was used for in a VMware Product (say port 902 for SRM)?
-Check out this Port and Protocols Community Release for the VMware Validated Design for the Software-Defined Data Center 4.0.
-You will find a spreadsheet with a comprehensive list of ports & protocols used by the majority of VMware products that have VMware-Validated Designs.
+- Port and Protocols Community Release for the VMware Validated Design for the Software-Defined Data Center 4.0.
+You will find a community-maintained spreadsheet with a comprehensive list of ports & protocols used by the majority of VMware products that have VMware-Validated Designs.